Israel attacks central Beirut in escalation of deadly assault on Lebanon

 At least 12 people were killed in an Israeli double-tap strike earlier on Thursday in the seafront area of Ramlet al-Baida, where displaced families were sleeping in tents.

+Separately, Lebanon’s National News Agency also reported that an Israeli drone strike on a Lebanese University building in Hadath, near Beirut, killed two academics.

-Al Jazeera’s Bernard Smith said 90 percent of government shelters in Lebanon are full.
+Al Jazeera’s Bernard Smith said the country is grappling with a worsening displacement crisis, with 90 percent of government shelters full.

 “People who are in those shelters have already seen their homes blown up, particularly those from the southern suburbs [of Beirut] and southern Lebanon, so they don’t have homes to go back to,” Smith reported from the capital.